 Upvest receives five banking licenses

-Upvest has prevailed in an award procedure conducted by Bafin.
-With the new licenses, the Berlin-based start-up enables fintechs without their own banking license to offer financial services.
+Upvest has prevailed in an award procedure by Bafin.
+With the new licenses, the start-up from Berlin enables fintechs without their own banking license to offer financial services.

 Upvest has secured five banking licenses from the German Federal Financial Supervisory Authority as part of an award procedure.
-This means that the Berlin-based fintech can now offer its corporate customers investment options such as shares, securities, ETFs and cryptocurrencies.
+This means that the Berlin-based fintech can now offer its corporate clients investment opportunities such as shares, securities, ETFs and cryptocurrencies.

-Founded in 2017 by Martin Kassing, the startup offers investment software.
-Corporate clients can connect it to their own systems and thus offer financial services to their investors without needing their own banking license.
-"This allows our customers to fully concentrate on their core business and new growth areas," Kassing explains.
+Founded in 2017 by Martin Kassing, the start-up offers investment software.
+Corporate customers can connect this to their own systems and offer their investors financial services without needing their own banking license.
+"This allows our customers to concentrate fully on their core business and new growth areas," explains Kassing.

 Newsletter